platformsh/platformsh-docs/quick-start-guide/001-mastering-the-basics.rst

 You might not need to *run* a copy of your :term:`environment` locally, but you will most likely want to be able to add code to your project.
 To do that, you need to clone a copy of the codebase for your :term:`environment` down to your local system using Git.
 If you *do* want to run a copy of your environment locally, you will probably want to do so with a copy of the database from this :term:`environment`.

 .. note::
    Make sure you have Git installed and you have uploaded your public SSH key prior to running this command.
-See the :doc:`/introduction/002-technical-requirements` for more information.
+See the :ref:`technical_requirements` for more information.

 .. seealso::
    `Push changes to an environment </quick-start-guide/002-mastering-the-basics.html#push-changes-to-an-environment>`_